 Here, the wild population was again closed to intrusion but now the optimum θ was 20 units higher than ZHARD in generation 1.
 As a result of this maladaptation, ZHARD evolved upwards towards θ (Fig.2A).
 The rate of evolution of ZHARD slowed down as the generations progressed for two reasons: (1) selection weakened as the new optimum was approached (because the Gaussian fitness landscape is flatter near the optimum), and (2) genetic variance was progressively lost owing to both directional selection and drift (Fig.S1).

 Up until generation 25 or so, RPS<1 owing to the maladaptation (Fig.2B), so no soft selection occurred and correspondingly no directional evolution of ZSOFT was observed (Fig.2C).
 During this early period of maladaptation, the population size (number of spawners) declined but then recovered in a classic U-shape pattern under evolutionary rescue (Fig.2D) as positive population growth was restored.
 Twenty percent of replicate populations went extinct in the interim.
-From about generation 25 onwards, RPS had recovered to above 1 (Fig.1C), so soft selection kicked in and ZSOFT gradually evolved upwards (Fig.2D).
+From about generation 25 onwards, RPS had recovered to above 1 (Fig.1C), and soft selection began actingupon ZSOFT which gradually evolved upwards (Fig.2D).

-One-off intrusion scenarios
+AcuteAcute intrusion scenarios

-One-off intrusion simulations set 1:
+Acute intrusion simulations set 1:

-Prior to intrusion, ZSOFT evolved gradually upwards from generation 1 to 20 (Fig.3A), as there were approximately 1.1 recruits for every spawner (i.e., some reproductive excess).
+Prior to intrusion, ZSOFT evolved gradually upwards from generation 1 to 20 (Fig.3A), as there were approximately 1.1 recruits for every spawner (i.e., reproductive excess).
 ZHARD remained static during this pre-intrusion phase (Fig.3B), as the optimum was constant.
-The subsequent effects of one-off intrusion depended strongly on the relative competitiveness of intruders and locals.
+The subsequent effects of acute intrusion depended strongly on the relative competitiveness of intruders and locals.
 When intruders were competitively equal to locals (green curves in Fig.3), consistent soft selection occurred and so ZSOFT evolved gradually upwards (Fig.3A, green curve).
 When intruders were competitively inferior to locals, ZSOFT exhibited a sudden drop in generation 21 when intrusion occurred (Fig.3A, red curve).
 However, ZSOFT rapidly jumped back up in the ensuing few generations, because any mixed ancestry individuals with lower ZSOFT would have experienced a strong selective disadvantage (reduced likelihood of attaining a spawning site).
 ZSOFT continued to evolve gradually upwards thereafter, as ongoing competition and soft selection played out.

 In contrast, when intruders were competitively superior, ZSOFT rapidly jumped up in generation 21 as a direct result of the intrusion (Fig.3A, blue curve).
 For the next 25 generations or so, ZSOFT remained relatively static, because little soft selection occurred.
-The latter reflected the fact that ZHARDwas pulled strongly off its optimum by the intrusion (Fig.3B, blue curve), such that RPS exhibited a much lower dip below 1 compared to the other two scenarios (Fig.3C, blue curve).
-The greater maladaptation in this scenario in turn stemmed from the fact that the highly competitive intruders (and their hybrid offspring in the generations immediately post-intrusion) had high spawning success, driving higher introgression of foreign/domesticated alleles into the population (Fig.S2).
+The latter reflected the fact that ZHARDwas pulled strongly off its optimum by introgression as a result of the intrusion(Fig.3B, blue curve).The effect of this maladaptation is seen in the much lower dip below 1 that exhibited by RPS compared to the other two scenarios (Fig.3C, blue curve).
+The greater maladaptation in this scenario was due to the highly competitive intruders (and their hybrid offspring/backcrossed grandoffspring in the generations immediately post-intrusion) having high spawning success which led to higher introgression of foreign/domesticated alleles into the population (Fig.S2).
 The net result was that the number of spawners in this scenario dipped to a much lower nadir compared to the scenarios where intruders were competitively equal or inferior to locals (Fig.3D).
-Evolutionary rescue nonetheless occurred in all three scenarios.
+Nevertheless, evolutionary rescue occurred in all three scenarios.

-One-off intrusion simulations set 2:
+Acute intrusion simulations set 2: